Perrinepanisset/ML_Uber_Project/README.md

 ### USAGE

 ### 1.Uber_Pickups-Preprocessing.ipynb
 Understanding and cleaning dataset.
-Selecting a givin day and then generalizing to a week.
+Selecting a given day and then generalizing to a week.

 - INPUT FILES : uber-raw-data-sep14.csv